Living In Niamey

 Cap Banga – Though they only serve fries, brochettes and drinks, Cap Banga is worth a visit if only because of its location in a treehouse, in the middle of the Niger River.
 During most of the year patrons will need to take a 1-minute ferry ride to the treehouse, but during the hot season the river will dry up so much that walking across the riverbed becomes feasible.

 Also be aware that all of the major hotels have worthwhile restaurants and bars.
-Terminus is particularly known for its buffet.
+The Radisson Blu is particularly known for its buffet, restaurants, pool, and spa.

 The best chances for socializing in Niamey is to make friends among the expat communities.
 There are three main expat schools in Niamey: AISN, Sahel (the missionary school), and Lycée la Fontaine (the French school).
 All run social events throughout the school year, though you might have to dig a bit to find out what is happening.